Tolovaj is a small publishing house that specializes in children's literature. We especially love to explore fairy tales.

 - Fairy tales became popular material for collectors (the brothers Grimm being the most famous of all) who presented them as a part of the cultural heritage of certain nations, in times when nations were not yet fully formed.
 These collections were written by scholars who wanted facts, not imagination.

 - The genre entered mass production during the 19th century.
 As with any business, this was a world of power, dominance and competition.
 In short, a world for men.
 Yet, d'Aulnoy's fairy tales were still printed then.
-With the rising demand of educating messages (like those of one of her literary successors, Madam Le Prince de Beaumont), they slowly vanished from the bookshelves.
+With the rising demand for educating messages (like those of one of her literary successors, Madame Leprince de Beaumont), they slowly vanished from the bookshelves.

 While the fairy tales of Madame d'Aulnoy will probably never gain global popularity again, they represent an important milestone in the development of genre and literature in general.
 They are full of emotion and with many complex powerful female characters.
 She deserves a place right next to another master of storytelling: Hans Christian Andersen.